 BECOME A "WATER WATCHER" TODAY!

-Please join us by becoming a “water watcher” by keeping an eye out to ensure that water is being used effectively.
+Please join us become a “water watcher” by keeping an eye out to ensure that water is being used effectively.

 Just like at your home, sometimes your neighbors or government facilities have a broken sprinkler or are watering the concrete instead of greenery without being aware of the problem.
 If you see water being wasted at a state facility, please visit Save Our Water and fill out the state-facilities waste form to alert state managers to the issue.